Crayfish plague

 Crayfish plague (Aphanomyces astaci) is a water mold that infects crayfish, most notably the European Astacus which dies within a few weeks of being infected.
 When experimentally tested, species from Australia, New Guinea and Japan were also found to be susceptible to the infection.

+Morphology

+Crayfish plague invades tissue with hyphae.
+The hyphae develop sporangia that release amoeboid primary spores, which develop into flagellated secondary zoospores after encystment.
+The secondary zoospores have two flagella each and can repeatedly encyst before finally reaching a host, attaching and germinating.

 History

 Crayfish plague first arrived in Europe in Italy in 1859, either with imported crayfish from North America, or in ballast water discharge.
 After its original introduction in Italy in 1860, it spread quickly through Europe and was discovered in Sweden in 1907, in Spain in 1972, in Norway in 1971, in Great Britain in 1981, in Turkey in 1984 and in Ireland in 1987.

 In 1959, to bolster dwindling stocks of native crayfish, the signal crayfish was introduced to Sweden.
 The signal crayfish was known to be resistant, and it was not recognised at that time that it was a carrier of the disease.
-After 150 years of contact, no resistance has been discovered in native European crayfish.
+In 2015, after 150 years of contact, no resistance had been discovered in native European crayfish.
+But during later years, some populations that apparently have achieved different levels of resistance have been discovered.

 This species was studied and named by the German Mycologist Friedrich Schikora (1859–1932), from a type specimen in Germany in 1906.